 Managing Your Subscription

-You have until Wednesday at 12 am (midnight) CT the week before your delivery to make any changes.
+You have until 11.59 pm CT the week before your delivery to make any changes.
+Your cutoff day is shown in your account.
 This includes canceling your subscription or making any necessary modifications to your order.
 This gives you a reasonable timeframe to adjust your plan.
+While the platform lacks active reminders for these deadlines, it does support meal ratings and feedback.

 Customer Service